mlombardi6/tidytuesday/20210720/README.md

 # My visualisation

-I was interested in a visualisation that could manifestly represent the cyclic nature of wet and dry phases across the US and that could highlight some of those most critical periods in the last 20 years, and the states mostly impacted by it (the south west).
+I was interested in a visualisation that could manifestly represent the cyclic nature of wet and dry phases across the US and that could highlight the most critical periods in the last 20 years, and the states mostly impacted by them (the south west).

 To do this I relied on some functionalities of the [gganimate package](https://github.com/thomasp85/gganimate) and a cumulative metric based on the proportion of area and population affected by a drought level of D3 severity or more.